stevegrunwell/php-namespaces/slides/overloading.md

 Note:

 Because PHP will select the matching function in the current namespace before falling back to the global namespace, we can rewrite functions as necessary to change their behavior.

+In this case, we might test that the current timestamp gets stored in the post's "created_at" property, but we don't have a way of controlling PHP's time() function.

 It's not something you should do often, but can be helpful when testing something that otherwise isn't using namespaces (like WordPress).